About the Project

 Portrait of a Generation

-The first platform developed through this initiative will be New Mexico and the Vietnam War: Portrait of a Generation, a digital series that focuses on New Mexico’s diverse Vietnam War veterans, families, and refugees that played a major role in the Vietnam War.
+The first platform developed through this initiative is New Mexico and the Vietnam War: Portrait of a Generation, a digital series that focuses on New Mexico’s diverse Vietnam War veterans, families, and refugees that played a major role in the Vietnam War.
 These first person accounts range from duty, honor, courage, sacrifice, loss and understanding.
 We share their dramatic stories of honor, loss, and renewal.

 Local Productions: Documentaries